 About Experian Boost

-On average, users see a credit score increase of 12 points.
+On average, users see a credit score increase averaging 13 points, not including non-rental data.
 But be mindful that not everyone who signs up for Experian Boost will notice an improvement in their credit score.
-It comes down to what’s in your credit profile.
+Again, it comes down to what’s in your credit profile.
 Generally, consumers who benefit the most from Experian Boost have thin (or no) credit files or recently opened their first credit card or loan to start building credit.
 However, there are also instances where individuals with extensive credit history but a low credit rating also notice improvements in their scores.

 How Does Experian Boost Help You Increase Your Credit Scores?

-While your Experian FICO score could improve, there’s still a downside.
-The other credit reporting agencies, Equifax and TransUnion, don’t recognize credit scores that factor in service provider payments, nor do some lenders and creditors.
+While your FICO score based on Experian data could improve, your credit scores from the other credit reporting agencies, Equifax and TransUnion, won’t be affected by Experian Boost.
+The other credit bureaus don’t recognize credit scores that factor in service provider and utility bill payments, nor do some lenders and creditors.

 What Bills Qualify For Experian Boost?